jasontcrabtree/blog.jasontcrabtree/_posts/2019-05-13-a-prediction-about-slacks-future-product-development.md

 It’s a total coincidence that my first two blog posts are about Slack — future posts will be on a range of subjects (I’ve got a long list of post ideas about digital product design, coding, tech, careers, and a few other hard to label topics).

-If you enjoyed this post and want to read future posts, please follow my [RS S feed](https://blog.jasontcrabtree.com/feed.xml) and follow me at [@jasontcrabtree](https://twitter.com/jasontcrabtree) on Twitter.
+If you enjoyed this post and want to read future posts, please follow my [RSS feed](https://blog.jasontcrabtree.com/feed.xml) and follow me at [@jasontcrabtree](https://twitter.com/jasontcrabtree) on Twitter.